Embodying Earth

 How are roommates assigned?
 What are the housing options?
 Are ‘single’ rooms available for participants?

-For safety reasons, participants are not allowed to bring outside food and snacks onto the camp premises.
 All meals and snacks will be vegetarian and will be provided; their costs are included in the program fee.
-If participants have special dietary restrictions, please make sure to include this formation on the application form or send us an email.
+If participants have special dietary restrictions, please make sure to include this information when applying.

 What will happen in the case of an illness or injury?

-What happens if the Short Course is canceled?
+What happens if the program is canceled?

 What happens if the participant cancels their attendance?